Suspence00/oai-functiondemo/README.md

 # Usage
 `npm run dev`
-You will be prompted to enter your OpenAi API key on first run
+You will be prompted to enter your OpenAI API key on first run.